-Unfortunately, people have their “BS (bullshit) detectors” set so high that compliments are not often received in the good-natured spirit with which they were offered.
-In today’s reality, instinct (not to mention, survival) tells us to run them through filters for negative attributes first:
+Unfortunately, people have their “BS (bullshit) detectors” set so high that compliments and positive energy are not often received in the good natured spirit with which they were offered.

-The sad part is that with each moment that is spent running the compliment through harsh negative filters, we diminish the generosity with which it was intended, we take away the random act of kindness it represented and we devalue its intended purpose: a genuine opportunity for human acknowledgement.
-Isn’t the latter what we are all looking for?
+The sad part is that with each moment that is spent running the compliment through harsh filters, we diminish the generosity with which it was intended.
+We take away the act of kindness it represented and we devalue its intended purpose: a genuine opportunity for human connection and acknowledgement.

-This is not new and frankly I have spent much of my life being called a “suck up”, because I am generous with compliments… sincere ones.
 Everyone has a tough journey in life and I know that the right words at the right time can make all the difference, especially when it comes from a complete stranger.

 I like to think that sometimes people go home at night and say, “I was having a rough day, and you’ll never believe what this total stranger said to me”, referring to a compliment or kind word I extended, which helped changed the direction of their day, even if just for a moment.

-We hear all too often of people with an exaggerated sense of self-entitlement who treat people like crap and who use every trick in the book to do it.. including compliments.
+We hear all too often of people with an exaggerated sense of self-entitlement who treat people like crap and who use every trick in the book to do it including compliments.
 I would like to think I am making up for them in my own way, but it is an uphill battle.

+There is no harm in taking the compliment at face value, acknowledging it and THEN to raise the wall immediately thereafter.
 A compliment can be about being supportive, being kind, in a moment of friendship, respect or admiration with truly “no strings attached”.
 Don’t miss it!

 Delivering a compliment does not have to make someone a suck up and accepting a compliment does not have to make someone vulnerable.
-Knowing the difference can make a subtle gesture of kindness a game-changer in an otherwise tough day.

 Did you enjoy this post?
 If you did, your likes and shares are most appreciated.